 Haynes' argument for explaining this behavior rests on the idea of boredom-—literally bored animals are seeking pharmacological stimulation, much in the same way that bored humans seek pharmaceutical stimulation—but there might be something else going on.
 Since I cover this same topic in my latest book, "A Small Furry Prayer," rather than try to rewrite the material, I'm offering the following excerpt as a deeper explanation for the origins of the phenomena: "In his 1983 book, From Chocolate to Morphine, University of Arizona physician Andrew Weil points out that children spin in circles to change their consciousness, while adults do the same thing with booze and drugs .

 Peyote has been used in ritual contexts for thousands of years.
 With the advent of organic chemistry, there now exist many synthetic drugs with similar psychoactive properties, many derived from these plants.
 Many pure active compounds with psychoactive properties have been isolated from these organisms and chemically synthesized, including mescaline, psilocybin, DMT, salvinorin A, ibogaine, ergine, and muscimol, respectively.
+List of psychedelic plants.

 "Psilocybin can occasion mystical-type experiences having substantial and sustained personal meaning and spiritual significance. " Psychopharmacology (Berl).
 187(3), 268-83, commentaries 284-292.
 2006 Hopkins/CSP psilocybin paper here; the journal's editorial and commentaries here; press release here; Q&A here.
+This is what your brain on drugs really looks like.
 This actually raises several questions...
 1.

 Where did they get the drugs to begin with?
 And how do you go about getting "permission" from the government (which I assume they had) to conduct these experiments?
 I can't fathom it's easy to get shrooms in Britain (since Nutt is British and works at a British university, I assume that's where he conducted the experiments).
-This is what your brain on drugs really looks like
+10 Scientific and Technological Visionaries Who Experimented With Drugs.
+Same here.

 We evolved along with, and because of, our diet.
 There weren't any classifications of "illegal drugs" back then, and these things flourish in all sorts of conditions in the wild - it's hard not to imagine at least occasional consumption.
 Considering mankind's predilection to experimenting with consciousness, along with the unique effects of these substances (including euphoria), it was probably more than occasional.